holy heteroclite:

 thing that he probes"

-"Sefer Yetzirah" by Aryeh Kaplan
+"Sefer Yetzirah" b

 Rabbi David Cooper writes:

 "Aryeh Kaplan, the most prolific modern writer to discuss the Jewish contemplative approach, lists several types of Jewish meditation in his books JEWISH MEDITATION and MEDITATION AND THE BIBLE.
-One is called suach, a state of prayerful elevation in which the mediator communes with the divine source of life."-link
+One is called suach, a state of prayerful elevation in which the mediator communes with the divine source of life."

 .Often, when singing "Elevation" in concert, Bono lifts his face heavenward